Valentino (1951 film): Plot

-The film becomes a success, and Rudolph brings Luigi to Hollywood, hiring him as his assistant.
-Rudolph lands larger roles in subsequent films, quickly becoming a heartthrob idolized by countless women.
-Despite his rising fame, Rudolph tries unsuccessfully to reconnect with Joan, who is now dating King.
-Refusing to give up, Rudolph follows Joan to a beach vacation, where they reconcile.
-He confesses his love for her but admits he has no desire to marry.
-Joan parts with him amicably.
-Shortly afterward, Rudolph receives a call from King, asking him to be the best man at his wedding to Joan.
+The film becomes a success, and Rudolph brings Luigi to Hollywood as his assistant.
+Rudolph lands larger roles in films, quickly becoming a heartthrob.
+He is unable to reconnect with Joan, who is now dating King.
+Rudolph follows her to a beach vacation and they reconcile.
+He professes his love but admits that he has no desire to marry, and Joan parts with him amicably.

-Rudolph's career flourishes further, enabling him to purchase an estate he names Falcon's Lair.
-Towers informs him that he has been cast as the lead in the romantic drama The Sheik.
-Bill King will direct, and Joan has been chosen as the female lead.
-The romantic scenes between Rudolph and Joan make both actors uneasy, leading to numerous retakes.
-Concerned, King and journalist Eddie Morgan observe the tension between them.
-Later, Joan admits to Rudolph that the love scenes make her uncomfortable.
-Angered, Rudolph vows never to work with Joan again.
+Rudolph's career flourishes, enabling him to purchase an estate that he names Falcon's Lair.
+He is cast as the lead in the romantic drama The Sheik, which King will direct, and Joan will play the female lead.
+The romantic scenes between Rudolph and Joan are uneasy, leading to numerous retakes.
+King and journalist Eddie Morgan observe the tension between them.
+Rudolph vows never to work with Joan again.

-The Sheik becomes a blockbuster, but Towers cannot understand why Rudolph refuses to make a sequel with Joan.
-Seeking respite, Rudolph embarks on a trip with Luigi.
-During the journey, he complains of abdominal pain, prompting Luigi to take him to a doctor, who diagnoses appendicitis and recommends rest and surgery.
-Meanwhile, Morgan visits Rudolph to gather gossip about his relationship with Joan, but Rudolph remains tight-lipped.
-Suspicious, Morgan begins spying on them, convinced they are having an affair.
+The Sheik becomes a blockbuster, but Rudolph refuses to make a sequel with Joan.
+He embarks on a trip with Luigi but suffers a bout of appendicitis.
+Morgan visits Rudolph to gather gossip about his relationship with Joan, but Rudolph will not divulge any information.
+Morgan begins spying on them, convinced that they are having an affair.

-Towers pressures King to get Rudolph to film with Joan again.
-Joan meets Rudolph in Malibu and confesses she still loves him but no longer feels anything for her husband.
-They agree to be honest with King about their feelings.
-However, as they leave the house, Morgan's photographers capture them together.
-Confronting one of the photographers, Rudolph ends up in a scuffle while Morgan threatens to ruin both Rudolph and Joan.
+Towers pressures King to convince Rudolph to film with Joan again.
+Joan confesses that she still loves Rudolph but no longer feels anything for her husband.
+Morgan's photographers capture them together, and Rudolph is embroiled in a scuffle while Morgan threatens to ruin both Rudolph and Joan.

 Despite his worsening pain, Rudolph calls Lila for help.
-He arranges a meeting at his home with Joan and Morgan.
-To protect Joan from scandal, Rudolph lies, claiming he cannot be with her because of the situation.
-Joan realizes he is lying to shield her.
+He arranges to meet Joan and Morgan.
+To protect Joan from scandal, Rudolph lies, claiming that he cannot be with her because of the situation.
+Joan realizes that he is lying to shield her.
 When Morgan arrives, Rudolph announces his engagement to Lila, who corroborates the story.
 Morgan agrees not to publish the scandal.

 On his way to New York, Rudolph collapses and dies shortly afterward in a hospital.
-When Joan reads the news of his death in the papers, she asks King if he ever knew her true feelings.
-King assures her he did.
+When Joan reads the news of his death in the papers, she asks King whether he ever knew her true feelings, and King assures her that he did.

 Rudolph's funeral becomes a major public event.
 For years, a woman dressed in black visits his grave on the anniversary of his death.